-Annual average leakage is reported as a post-Maximum Likelihood Estimation (MLE) weighted average MI/day over the year.
+Annual average leakage is reported as a post-Maximum Likelihood Estimation (MLE) weighted average Ml/day over the year.
 The MLE technique is used to distribute the volume of any unaccounted-for water in the water balance (distribution input compared to water consumption + leakage) calculation.
 Unaccounted for water occurs when the distribution input and the sum of the components of the water balance do not reconcile.
 To reconcile the water balance, the MLE method is used to distribute the unaccounted-for water according to the uncertainty in the components of the water balance through the use of confidence intervals.

-The total level of leakage is defined in the final reporting guidance for PR19 - Leakage, published on 27 March 2018: https://www.ofwat.gov.uk/wp-content/uploads/2018/03/Reporting-guidance-leakage.pdf
+The total level of leakage is defined in the final reporting guidance for PR19 - Leakage, published on 27 March 2018: Reporting guidance - Leakage1